 Step 6: Refine Your Plan.
 Once your original plan has been mapped out, it's much easier to see if changes need to be made for design or functionality.
 Redraw or add comments to ensure your wireframes flow well, make sense and is visually appealing and consistent.

 Step 7: Start Building.
-Now that you have a strong conception of your idea and end-goal, with reference to these steps, begin the build!
+Now that you have a strong concept of your idea and end-goal, with reference to these steps, begin the build!

 If you have further questions or comments about wireframes for websites and apps or need support with the technical build, contact the team here.